worldbank/metadata-editor/docs/about.md

-# About
+# Introduction

-text goes here...

-## Preface
-...

-## Acknowledgments
-...

-## Background and rationale

 The volume and the diversity of data made available to the research community are growing fast.
 But too many valuable datasets remain largely under-exploited.
+Finding, understanding, and using the most relevant data can be a challenging task for researchers and other data users.
 To be used more extensively, data must be made easier to find, understand, access, and analyze.
-The documentation, cataloguing, and dissemination of data must be improved.
-The discoverability, accessibility, and usability of data depend very much on the quality of the associated metadata.
-Finding, understanding, and using the most relevant data can be a challenging task for researchers and other data users.

-The definition of data we adopt in this document is broad, although we focus on data used for quantitative analysis of social and economic development issues.
-These data can be of different structured and unstructured types.
-The distinction we make between data types matters to identify the appropriate metadata standards and the tools to be used for their documentation.
+The production and exploitation of **rich and structured metadata** is a core requirement to meet these objectives.

+Producing quality metadata is not a trivial exercise.
+The adoption of metadata standards and schemas, designed by a community of professionals for the optimal documentation of different data types, fosters the quality of metadata.
+Standards and schemas help data curators produce detailed, comprehensive, and structured metadata in machine and human readable formats (such as JSON or XML) that facilitate their use.
+Structured metadata can be generated in multiple ways, programatically or using specialized software applications.
+The Metadata Editor presented in this document is an open-source solution provided by the International Household Survey Network (IHSN) for the documentation of multiple data types.
 The data types covered by the IHSN Metadata Editor are:

 - **STRUCTURED DATA**
    - **Microdata**: the unit-level data on a population of individuals, households, dwellings, facilities, establishments, or other.
 Microdata can be generated from surveys, censuses, administrative recording systems, or sensors.